ahache/vc-notary/README.md

 1. The user inputs their DID and clicks the "Get Your VC" button.
 They are redirected to Reddit to authorize the application.
 They are then redirected back to the application with an authorization code.
 2. The authorization code along with the user's DID are sent to the back-end server.
 The authorization code is exchanged for an access token.
 3. The back-end server initiates a connection with the notary server.
-4. Initiate TLS session with the Reddit API.
-The notary server engages in the MPC protocol with the back-end server to attest to the encryption of the request and decryption of the response, while remaining blind to the plaintext data.
+4. The back-end server initiates a TLS session with the Reddit API, using the MPC protocol with the notary server.
+This allows secure encryption of the request and decryption of the response, ensuring the notary server never learns the plaintext data while still verifying the session's integrity.
-5. The back-end receives a signed attestation from the result of the MPC protocol.
+5. After the request is processed, the back-end server receives a signed attestation from the notary server, confirming the authenticity of the exchanged data.
 6. The back-end prepares a verifiable presentation of the plaintext data received from the TLS session.
 7. This is sent to the credential issuing service along with the user's DID.
 8. The credential service verifies the presented data.
 If valid, the appropriate information (Subreddit name) is extracted from the response data and used to issue a verifiable credential.